 What is Coeliac UK doing?

 Over the last three years, where local consultations are being launched, we have been contacting local members by post, email and through social media to ensure you have the chance to have your voice heard by completing consultation surveys.
-Only by as many of us as possible making the case for gluten-free prescribing can we fight for this vital service.
+Only by as many of us as possible making the case for gluten free prescribing can we win the fight for this vital service.